skeswa/denim/README.md

    "#;
   ```

-  Esper also supports Dart-style `string` concatentation.
+  Denim also supports Dart-style `string` concatentation.
 You can concatentate
   string literals by declaring them adjacent to one another.
 Though many other
-  languages support it however, Esper will not support `string` concatentation
+  languages support it however, Denim will not support `string` concatentation
   via the `+` operator.

   ```dart